 Grants and contributions, including unconditional grants receivable, are recognized as revenues in the period received or pledged.
 Conditional grants receivable are not recognized until the conditions on which they depend are substantially met.
 Contributions of assets, other than cash, are recorded at their estimated fair value at the date of gift.
-Contributed services and materials are recorded at their estimated fair value if they would otherwise be purchased if not provided by donation and provided by professionals in their field.
+Donated services are recognized as contributions if the services (a) create or enhance nonfinancial assets or (b) require specialized skills, are performed by people with those skills, and would otherwise be purchased by the Alliance.
 Management considers all outstanding contributions receivable amounts to be fully collectible.
 Accordingly, an allowance for doubtful accounts has not been established.